-So, you’ve spent months searching online at your Italian consulate waiting for that light to stay green, and you finally have an appointment, but wait, it’s over one, two or even three years away!
+So, you’ve spent months searching online at your Italian consulate waiting for that light to stay green, and you finally have an appointment, but wait, it’s over one, two, or even three years away!
 How can this be?
-Due to the enormous volume of requests from individuals like yourself who are seeking the benefits of Italian citizenship by descent, appointments at the Italian Consulates in the US are for the most part, booked up for two years or longer.
-The only current exceptions are the Italian Embassy in Washington, DC and the Italian Consulate at Detroit which have far fewer Italian Americans that reside within their jurisdictions.
+Due to the enormous volume of requests from individuals like yourself who are seeking the benefits of Italian citizenship by descent, appointments at the Italian Consulates in the US are, for the most part, booked up for two years or longer.
+The only current exceptions are the Italian Embassy in Washington, DC, and the Italian Consulate in Detroit which have far fewer Italian Americans that reside within their jurisdictions.

 Is there anything that you can do to get your appointment date sooner?
 If your appointment is more than 1 year away there are some things that you can do to accelerate the process.

-We would recommend all users to refrain from accepting any offer made by websites, agencies or other individuals claiming to be able to book an early appointment on your behalf, provided that you pay a fee.
-The Consulate General wishes to stress that there is no connection at all between the Consulate itself and such websites, agencies or individuals and reserves its right to take action where appropriate, including canceling appointments it discovers or suspects were made via a paid service.
+We would recommend all users refrain from accepting any offer made by websites, agencies, or other individuals claiming to be able to book an early appointment on your behalf, provided that you pay a fee.
+The Consulate General wishes to stress that there is no connection at all between the Consulate itself and such websites, agencies, or individuals and reserves its right to take action where appropriate, including canceling appointments it discovers or suspects were made via a paid service.

-If you have an appointment that is 14 months away, and are looking for a sooner one, you can create another account using a different email address, and a different ID document.
+If you have an appointment that is 14 months away and are looking for a sooner one, you can create another account using a different email address, and a different ID document.
 Oftentimes, people have canceled an appointment that they are not ready for, this makes these appointments available to grab!
 Some people have reported issues with creating a second account on the same computer.
 Try another browser or another computer if you have problems.
-In addition, there is a Facebook group with pages that describes how to find last minute canceled appointments and offers tips on how to trade appointments if someone else cannot make their original date.
+In addition, there is a Facebook group with pages that describe how to find last-minute canceled appointments and offer tips on how to trade appointments if someone else cannot make their original date.